CHIP-SPV/H4I-HipFFT/README.md

 ## Getting started: Build H4I-MKLSHim with the following steps:

 (1) Clone the develop branch of H4I-MKLShim
-(2) Source the mklshim_files/setUpModules.sh script to load the appropriate modules
+(2) Source the setUpModules.sh script to load the appropriate modules
-(3) Build H4I-MKLShim ... can use the mklshim_files/build_mklshim.sh script after customizing INSTALL_DIR
+(3) Build H4I-MKLShim ... can use the build_mklshim.sh script after customizing INSTALL_DIR

 ## Build the H4I-HipFFT library: